refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/add-edit-page.md

 });
 ```

 `useSelect` returns 10 record by default, but the category of the product may not be in the first 10 records.
-To solve this problem, we can use the `defaultValue` prop to set the default value of the select component like below:
+To solve this problem, we can use the `defaultValue` prop to set the default value of the `useSelect` hook like below:

 ```tsx
 const { options: categoryOptions } = useSelect({